Fillin

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, each parameter has a description.
-The tool description does not add significant meaning beyond the schema for parameters; it mentions result fields but not parameter details.
-Baseline 3 is appropriate.
+Schema description coverage is 100%, with each parameter already documented in the schema (query, cutoff, k).
+The tool description does not add additional parameter-level meaning beyond what the schema provides.
+It mentions related concepts (prices, URLs) but does not elaborate on parameter usage.
+Baseline 3 is appropriate since schema carries the parameter burden.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.